csound-flossmanual/csound-floss/book/07-a-receiving-events-by-midiin.md

 the [-M flag](https://csound.com/docs/manual/CommandFlagsCategory.html#FlagsCatMinusUpperM).
 You will also need to make sure that you have a midi keyboard or controller connected.
-You may also want to include the [-m128 flag](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusLowerM) &nbsp;which will disable some of Csound's additional messaging output and therefore allow our midi printout to be presented more clearly.
+You may also want to include the [-m128 flag](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusLowerM) which will disable some of Csound's additional messaging output and therefore allow our midi printout to be presented more clearly.

 The status byte tells us what sort of midi information has been